The CEO's Job

 The CEO must assume market share responsibility

 Stealing market share is the province of the CEO.
+And that is where market share responsibility sits.
 To accomplish that, it requires corporate change that only a CEO can oversee and shepherd through.

 So, next time you think sales and market share growth have not lived up to expectations, fix the problem and position your brand to win instead of going back on the advertising agency merry-go-round.